wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 ## Publish the Function App

-To get everything working the last thing we need to do is put our code onto Azure.
+To get everything working, the last thing we need to do is put our code onto Azure.
 I find that the quickest way to do this is using the Publish command in Visual Studio.
 Having loaded the project into Visual Studio all we need to do is right-click on the project name and select "Publish" from the drop-down menu.
 You will then be presented with the screen below.
 Select the target as Azure.

 ![Publishing to Azure](/content/blog/serverless-contact-centre-with-azure-functions/publish-1.png)